Pre-Expansivity in Cellular Automata: Cellular Automata on , with

-With this last lemma we know that if three cells produces a null trace of radius 1, thus one of them has a null trace of radius 0, this means that this cell is even, and its four neighbors are odd.
+\begin{theo} The rule $\oplus_2$ with von Neumann neighborhood in $\Z^2$ is 1-expansive, 3-expansive but not $2k$-expansive for every $k\in\N$. \end{theo} \begin{proof} We have stated that the rule is not 2-expansive, through a counter example, and this fact can be extended to every even number $2k$, thanks to Proposition~\ref{prop:linear}.\\ Since $B_1(0,0)$ always contains odd cells, from Lemma~\ref{lem:odd} we know that $T_1(\sigma_z(c^1)$ is never null, which proves that the CA is 1-expansive.\\ Finally, Lemma~\ref{teo:3exp} shows that if three cells produce a null trace of radius 1, then one of them has a null trace of radius 0, this means that this cell is even, and its four neighbors are odd.
 When looking at the neighbors of these cells, their sum is also null, for each if its neighbors.
-Thus at least one cell must have even neighbors with a null trace, but in this case, two of these cells are odd, and its four even neighbors cannot equal the odd neighbors of the first cell, and then the trace of radius 1 of the sum of the three cells cannot be null.
+Thus at least one cell must have even neighbors with a null trace, but in this case, two of these cells are odd, and its four even neighbors cannot equal the odd neighbors of the first cell, and then the trace of radius 1 of the sum of the three cells cannot be null. \end{proof}